 If I lose or destroy my Safety Passport a new Safety Passport will be issued after a THREE day without pay suspension is completed.

-\After a 12-month period, all violations are erased, and a new Safety Passport will be issued.
+After a 12-month period, all violations are erased, and a new Safety Passport will be issued.

-(Date)
+New book Issued (Date)